ULHPC/tutorials/tools/conda/README.md

 ---
 ## Pre-requisites

 This tutorial focuses on generic aspects of package management.
 It is assumed that you have some basic knowledge of how to use packages in R or Python.
 The main package management framework used is Conda, although there will be mentions to tools native to R, Python, and Julia.
 You can use the techniques covered here both in your personal machine and on the UL HPC clusters.
-If you want to setup environments in the UL HPC clusters, please ensure that you are able to [connect](https://hpc-docs.uni.lu/connect/access/) first.
+If you would like to setup environments in the UL HPC clusters, please ensure that you are able to [connect](https://hpc-docs.uni.lu/connect/access/) first.

 ---
 ## A brief introduction to Conda